peterhinch/micropython-touch/optional/chess/README.md

 If it checkmates you there is no indication until you attempt to make a move when it reports the result.

-The "Level" dropdown determines the maximum thinking time allowed to the target: longer times equate to stronger play.
+The "Level" label determines the maximum thinking time allowed to the target: longer times equate to stronger play.
+Times range from 1 to 64s, defaulting to 2 seconds.

 The easy way to run the demo is from the PC via a USB connection to the hardware.
 Install the chess engine and `defaultdict`, then in a clone of this